-Subcontractor experience (SHALL / SHALL NOT) be considered in determining whether the offeror meets the requirements set forth in Sec.
-1.04: Prior Experience.
+Subcontractor experience shall be considered in determining whether the offeror meets the requirements set forth in SEC.
+1.04 PRIOR EXPERIENCE.

 If a proposal with subcontractors is selected, the offeror must provide the following information concerning each prospective subcontractor within five working days from the date of the state's request: